 There is something almost satirical about this grotesque dynamic between the sexes, these over-exaggerated and hyper-stereotypical gender caricatures clashing with and attempting to overcome one another.
 Part of it might have something to do with the fact that DC Comics, that sold this miniseries during the early nineties, wanted a story with both a clear heroine and villain – or advertised it as such – and Delano decided to play with this concept in a subversive manner, but I think he delves into it even deeper.

 Look at the names he uses.
 Fams are a combination of female and family.
 Gess can be a corruption of “guys.”
 Yuth are derived from “youth” which is a word seemingly more associated with boys and young men as opposed to girls and women.
-The beings created from the Stuff are basically all servants and on the lower strata of society.
-Hell, even the Inquisitors with their literal “wingmen” seem to be a wink and nudge towards the idea of men watching out for men albeit far outside of a barroom situation and World Without End is a nice reference to the American dream: of exploring and conquering the frontier and Manifest Destiny.
+The beings created from the Stuff are basically all servants, or “staff” on the lower strata of the former pleasure resort society.
+Hell, even the Inquisitors with their literal “wingmen” seem to be a wink and nudge towards both male pilots and the idea of men watching out for men albeit far outside of a barroom situation and World Without End is a nice reference to the American dream: of exploring and conquering the frontier and Manifest Destiny.
 And I don’t think I really need to go into what Scarlots represent as they are fairly self-evident: as “sacred whores” with their high priestess Dam or Madame in a Dune Honored Matre way ruling over their less than innocent H.G.
 Wells’ Eloi subjects.

 But when you strip away the stereotypes and keep the gender politics of the nineteen nineties and eighties in mind, there are some heavy mythological and spiritual aspects explored in World Without End.
 Rumour, after her cult and creatures are destroyed by Brother Bones and the latter injuries her, begins to change.
 Brother Bones managed to rip her layer of flesh, her mutated witch costume, off of her body revealing the true woman underneath it.
 Once she finds herself among the Fams, she embraces the Scarlots and learns their lore and ways.
 She finds peace and realizes that she is not an aberration.
 There are others like her and, for the first time in her whole life she finds a mother-figure – unfortunately – in the Dam.
 And, through the Scarlots, she practices “the Trick” on a captured and lobotomized wingman: even though she is reluctant and, if anything despite everything she’s gone through, actually wants to provide him with the necessary “little death” instead of the “bigger death” that will happen if he fails to function.